Operation Gratitude Extends its Outreach to Our Wounded Warriors

 Wounded Warrior Transition Units (“WWTU”) provide critical support to the wounded and their families, focusing on those requiring six months or more of rehabilitative care and complex medical management.

-Operation Gratitude Wounded Warrior Care Package deliveries will begin in February.
+Operation Gratitude Purple Heart Care Package deliveries will begin in February.
 Patients at Bethesda National Naval Medical Center and soldiers in the WWTU at Ft.
 Polk, Louisiana will be among the first to receive the shipments.

 “Here at the Soldier and Family Assistance Center (SFAC), we provide the non-medical support to the Wounded Warrior and their families assigned/attached to the Warrior Transition Unit at Fort Polk,” explained an SFAC Specialist.
 “Your care packages will go a long way in letting the Wounded Warriors here at Fort Polk know that people care.”

-Operation Gratitude’s annual goal is to provide 10,000 of the Wounded Warrior Care Packages filled with specially selected items donated through the generosity of corporate sponsors and supportive citizens, and assembled by the organization’s dedicated volunteers.
+Operation Gratitude’s annual goal is to provide 10,000 of the Purple Heart Care Packages filled with specially selected items donated through the generosity of corporate sponsors and supportive citizens, and assembled by the organization’s dedicated volunteers.
 More packages will be assembled and shipped if requested.

-According to representatives at Wounded Warrior facilities, the most needed items are: Healthy Snacks, Entertainment items, Hygiene products, iPods and Gift Cards from chain stores such as supermarkets, drugstores, Target and Walmart.
+According to representatives at Wounded Warrior facilities, the most needed items are: Entertainment items, hygiene products, iPods and gift cards from chain stores such as supermarkets, drugstores, Target and Walmart.

-As with its Care Packages to deployed troops, Operation Gratitude will provide every American a way to express their appreciation and encouragement to our heroes wounded in combat by donating items, contributing funds, crafting hand-made items and writing letters.
+As with its care packages to deployed troops, Operation Gratitude will provide every American a way to express their appreciation and encouragement to our heroes wounded in combat by donating “Wish List” items, contributing funds, crafting hand-made items and writing letters.

 Operation Gratitude is particularly requesting personal letters of support and encouragement in order to include several in each package.
 For information on writing letters: Letter Writing Flyer

-For those wishing to thank a Wounded Warrior, letters and items can be sent to:
+For those wishing to thank a Wounded Hero, letters and items can be sent to:

 Operation Gratitude

-For more information on how to support Wounded Warriors and troops deployed in harm’s way, visit: How You Can Help
+For more information on how to support all of our nation’s heroes, visit our website: How You Can Help

-Financial donations can be made online here: Donate to Wounded Warriors or by check made payable and addressed to:
+Financial donations can be made online here: Donate to Purple Heart Care Package Program or by check made payable and addressed to:

 Operation Gratitude